Oloqq/crocheteer/vault/Visualization.md

+# Requirements

-Code name for the visualized entity is `Plushie`
+Code name for the visualized entity is `Plushie`.

 Plushie must support
 - writing to STL